-Ensure that you balance the relative priorities of all slave interfaces.
-For example, setting each to the highest QoS value reduces the arbitration to LRG and no advantage is gained from having a QoS value.
+value.
+Note Ensure that you balance the relative priorities of all slave interfacto the highest QoS value reduces the arbitration to LRG and no ada QoS value.
+1 , Voy can avarride the APOOS and AWOOS input signals from a

 You can override the ARQOS and AWQOS input signals from each slave interface by using a programmable register if the relevant static input signal, QOSOVERRIDE[4:0], with one bit for each of slave interfaces 4-0, is HIGH.
 The QoS override is either based on a programmable value or uses performance feedback to set the value within a programmable range.
 Transactions that the CCI-400 generates use the same QoS value as the instigating transaction or the override value if QOSOVERRIDE is set.